Code-Institute-Submissions/HydraExplorer/README.md

 let userId = getParameterByName('id');

 ```

-EXPAND
+* The users.html page in particular employs a contact me button using an #ID scroll function so that potential clients can quickly get to the contact me form without having to scroll through the full user page.
+This will become more important for UX when more user detail is added, for example reviews, ratings etc.

 ### **IXD:**

-Hero section is not full viewport height with next sections always visible, this promotes scrolling and intrigue.
+Hero section is not full viewport height it uses the CSS style  `height: 95vh;` with next sections always visible, this promotes scrolling and intrigue.
 * Colours fonts and structure are reused throughout the site.
 * I did however add an animation class from Animista which was used throughout the site on the hero text and strap line,
 it plays once on page load and is a fade animation, which I feel adds a subtle but impressive introduction when visiting pages.
 No further animations are employed.

-#### **structure plane continued in full lengh analysis .pdf**

 ## ✏️ **Skeleton Plane – Interface design, navigation design and giving form to function:**
 ___